insignificant ramblings of a 50-something woman

 Hamster house video tour

+UPDATE: This is not a suitable house for a hamster.
+Syrian hamsters need a minimum of 100cm x 50cm of uninterrupted floor space.
 Are the hamster blog posts getting a bit boring?
 I’m sorry.
 I’ve just given Bella’s house an extension and I want to give you a tour.
-Her house now has a third storey with a gym for exercise.
-Hopefully, this will help her slim down a bit.
+Her house now has a third…

 -